-The Group provides end of service benefits to its employees in accordance with employment contracts and Qatar Labour Law and Omani Labour Law.
-The entitlement to these benefits is based upon the employees' final salary and accumulated period of service as at the reporting date subject to the completion of a minimum service period.
+The Group provides end of service benefits to its Fair value is the price that would be received to sell an employees in accordance with employment contracts and asset or paid to transfer a liability in an orderly transaction Qatar Labour Law and Omani Labour Law.
+The entitlement between market participants at the measurement date. to these benefits is based upon the employees' final salary The fair value measurement is based on the presumption and accumulated period of service as at the reporting date that the transaction to sell the asset or transfer the liability subject to the completion of a minimum service period. takes place either:

 The expected costs of these benefits are accrued over the period of employment.

-(a) Pension plan (Qatar)
+Pension plan (Qatar) (a)